Vyralmarketing/mustafa-faiz/_posts/2020-04-09-your-latest-houston-market-update.md

 {% include youtube.html %}

+<p style="text-align: center;"><em>I’m sharing a current Houston real estate market update and an essential document if you’re going to be conducting real estate in the next few months.</em></p>

 Today I’m sharing a quick update about what’s happening in the Houston real estate market.
 Overall, activity has slowed down, for justifiable reasons.
 However, dozens of homes continue to be listed daily.
 I encourage you to use this essential document called the “COVID-19 Addendum” if you’re going to be involved in a real estate transaction within the next few months.